-- OR.1 Coordinate with City of Orinda staff on planning and development within the El Toyonal interface to limit the effects of development on water quality, fire and fuels management, public encroachment, degradation of views, and street extensions and to improve public access and emergency access to this area.
-Support a coordinated county- and city-sponsored process to provide important transportation improvements in this area. - OR.2 Review proposals for use of the Gateway parcel, parcels adjacent to the Gateway parcel, and Bear Creek parcel based on the District's master plan priorities, and deny or discourage proposals that are not consistent with these guidelines. - OR.23 Coordinate with the City of Orinda, EBRPD, and other agencies on use of the Caldecott Tunnel land bridge to encourage preservation of its function as an important wildlife corridor. - OR.4 Coordinate with the City of Orinda to ensure that District priorities regarding water quality and fire and fuels management are considered in plans for development of the Castlegate area. - OR.35 Coordinate with the City of Orinda on the planning and development of ridgeline land uses in the Black Hills and to limit the risk of water quality effects, wildfire hazards, and visual resource degradation in the Briones Reservoir watershed. - OR.46 Coordinate with nonpoint-source control programs to address water quality concerns.
+- OR.1 Coordinate with City of Orinda staff on planning and development within the El Toyonal interface to limit the effects of development on water quality, fire and fuels management, public encroachment, degradation of views, and street extensions and to improve public access and egress and emergency access to this area.
+Support a coordinated county- and city- sponsored process to provide important transportation improvements in this area. - OR.2 Coordinate with the City of Orinda, EBRPD, and other agencies on use of the Caldecott Tunnel land bridge to encourage preservation of its function as an important wildlife corridor. - OR.3 Coordinate with the City of Orinda on the planning and development of ridgeline land uses in the Black Hills and to limit the risk of water quality effects, wildfire hazards, and visual resource degradation in the Briones Reservoir watershed. - OR.4 Coordinate with nonpoint-source control programs to address water quality concerns.

-Alameda County - Within Basin
+Alameda County - Within Basin Unincorporated

-Unincorporated
+- AC.1 Work with Alameda County to define a mutually agreeable process for review and approval of planning and land use proposals on District watershed lands that are within the county's jurisdiction. - AC.2 Coordinate with Alameda County on the planning and development of the eastern agricultural interface (i.e., Cull Canyon area) to limit degradation of water quality, risk of wildfire, public encroachment, and degradation of views on District watershed lands and the regional visual landscape.

-- AC.1 Work with Alameda County to define a mutually agreeable process for review and approval of planning and land use proposals on District watershed lands that are within the county's jurisdiction. - AC.2 Coordinate with Alameda County on the planning and development of the eastern agricultural interface (i.e., Cull Canyon area) to limit degradation of water quality, risk of wildfire, public encroachment, and degradation of views on District watershed lands and the regional visual landscape. - AC.3 Coordinate with Alameda County to address water quality issues related to the county pesticide spraying program on roadsides within District reservoir watersheds, particularly Redwood Road and Lake Chabot Road. - AC.4 Coordinate with nonpoint-source control programs to address water quality concerns.
+- AC.3 Coordinate with Alameda County to address water quality issues related to the county pesticide spraying program on roadsides within District reservoir watersheds, particularly Redwood Road and Lake Chabot Road. - AC.4 Coordinate with nonpoint-source control programs to address water quality concerns.